GonzaloZelinka/ci-cd-tp/README.md

 2. **Add to GitHub**: Your repo → Settings → Secrets → New secret: `SLACK_WEBHOOK_URL`
 3. **Test**: Push any change and check Slack for notifications

+You can follow this [youtube video](https://www.youtube.com/watch?v=dQw4w9WgXcQ) to setup slack notifications.

 ## 📊 Commands

 | Command         | Description      |